New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

-If a global codifferential mapping of the penalty function $F_{\lambda}(x)$ is known, then applying the globally optimality conditions from Theorem~\ref{Thrm_GlobOptCond} to $F_{\lambda}(x)$ one can easily obtain new necessary and sufficient global optimality conditions for problem \eqref{Problem_DC} that are valid under the assumptions of Theorem~\ref{Thrm_GlobalExactPenFunc_DCProblem}.
-We do not present this result here, and leave it to the interested reader.
-Instead, let us consider two simple examples.
+By Theorem~\ref{Thrm_GlobalExactPenFunc_DCProblem} the function $F_{\lambda}$ is globally exact.
+Therefore, if $x_*$ is a globally optimal solution of the problem $(\mathcal{P}_{IJ})$, then it is a point of global minimum of $F_{\lambda}$ for any sufficiently large $\lambda$.
+Now, applying the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} to the function $F_{\lambda}$ at $x_*$ with $\lambda$ large enough one obtains that the ``only if'' part of the theorem is valid.

+Coversely, if there exists $\lambda \ge 0$ such that $a(z) \ge 0$ for any $z$ from the formulation of the theorem, then by Theorem~\ref{Thrm_GlobOptCond} the point $x_*$ is a global minimizer of $F_{\lambda}$.
+Hence taking into account the facts that $x_*$ is a feasible point of $(\mathcal{P}_{IJ})$ and $F_{\lambda}(x) = f_0(x)$ for any feasible point $x$ of this problem one gets that $x_*$ is a globally optimal solution of the problem $(\mathcal{P}_{IJ})$.
+Thus, the ``if'' part of the theorem is valid as well. \end{proof}

+Let us consider two simple examples illustrating Theorems~\ref{Thrm_GlobalExactPenFunc_DCProblem} and \ref{Theorem_GlobOptCond_BothTypesConstr}.
 The first example allows one to compare exact penalty approach with ``interior point'' approach from Theorem~\ref{Theorem_GlobOptCond_InequalConst}, while in the second example we analyse an equality constrained problem.

 \begin{example} Let us consider the same problem as in Example~\ref{Example_InequalConstrProblem}, i.e. the problem